ldaniel/fgvr/README.md

 > Don't panic!
 > --Douglas Adams on "The Hitchhiker's Guide to the Galaxy" book

-The premise of this package is gathering a set of R functions that helps FGV MBA's students performing repetitive activities during the following steps: Data Cleaning, Data Enhancements, Data Preparation... and more!
+The premise of this package is gathering a set of R functions that helps FGV MBA's students performing repetitive activities during the following steps: **Data Cleaning**, **Data Enhancements**, **Data Preparation**... and more!

 All the functions and resources available in this package came from the **Business Analytics and Big Data** classes, where the following Professors shedded some light into our minds: